-Turkey aide rejects Riyadh's Khashoggi death story, echoing Western skepticism
+Turkey: Khashoggi murder 'monstrously planned', truth will emerge

 For Saudi Arabia’s allies, the question will be whether they believe that Crown Prince Mohammed bin Salman, who has painted himself as a reformer, has any culpability.
 King Salman, 82, has handed the day-to-day running of Saudi Arabia to him.

-“They made the mistake when they killed Jamal Khashoggi in the consulate and they tried to cover up for it,” he said.

-Jubeir extended condolences to Khashoggi’s family.
-“Unfortunately, a huge and grave mistake was made and I assure them that those responsible will be held accountable for this.”

-But, in some critical areas, his explanation appeared to depart from previous official statements.
+In some critical areas, Jubeir’s explanation appeared to depart from previous official statements.

-He said the Saudis did not know how Khashoggi had been killed.
-That contradicted the public prosecutor’s statement a day earlier that Khashoggi died after a “fistfight” with people who met him inside the consulate.
+He said the Saudis did not know how Khashoggi had died.
+That contradicted the public prosecutor’s statement a day earlier that Khashoggi died after a fistfight with people who met him inside the consulate.
 It also contradicted two Saudi officials’ comments to Reuters that it was a chokehold that killed him.

-Jubeir also said the Saudis did not know where Khashoggi’s body was, though one of the Saudi officials had told Reuters it was wrapped up in a rug, taken out of the consulate in a vehicle and handed over to a “local cooperator” for disposal.

-Prior to Jubeir’s interview, a senior Saudi official laid out a version that itself contradicted earlier explanations.
-That account includes details on how 15 Saudis sent to confront Khashoggi had threatened him with being drugged and kidnapped and killed him in a chokehold when he resisted.

-A member of the team dressed in Khashoggi’s clothes to make it appear as if he had left the consulate.
+A member of the team dressed in Khashoggi’s clothes to make it appear as if he had left the consulate, a Saudi official has said.
 Support for that strand of the account appeared to come from footage aired by CNN showing a man dressed as Khashoggi walking around Istanbul.
 CNN described the images as law enforcement surveillance footage.

 Some top U.S. lawmakers turned their ire on the crown prince and said they believed he ordered the killing.
 “Do I think he did it?
 Yes, I think he did it,” Republican Senator Bob Corker, the influential chairman of the Senate Foreign Relations Committee, said in an interview with CNN.